TESTgroup-BNL/LeafGasExchange/vignettes/Aq_fitting.md

 given in the list Start, with initial values.
 The method will look for different initial values around those values so it is not necessary to give very good ones, just not too stupid ones.
 The photosynthetic parameters have to be given in the list param.
 This is used to determine what should be the parameters for the temperature dependence, for the leaf absorbance, theta, etc. By default, the equations and parameters used in the TBM FATES to simulate the photosynthesis are used.
-In this example, we also give a high value for VcmaxRef so it is not limiting the photsoynthesis rates.
+In this example, we also give a high value for VcmaxRef so it is not limiting the photsoynthesis rate.
 We'll revisit this asumption later.